A Good Marriage

 This factor of genuine caring should be regularly demonstrated in the intimacy of sexual intercourse where the intention of the sexual activity is to give one’s spouse the pleasures of this sexual communication more than to just to receive them.
 And it is this factor of giving rather than getting that is another important factor in all of the other forms of communication that take place in the special relationship of a husband and his wife.
 It is these forms of intimate communication that enable a man and woman to really “know” each other, which is a biblical term for “sexual intercourse”.

 Another basic factor that makes for a good marriage is having common objectives and priorities for the relationship.
-If there are basic and persistent differences in these matters between a husband and his wife, they will be pulled apart by them rather than being pulled together.
+If there are basic and persistent differences in these matters between a husband and his wife, they will be pulled apart by them rather than being pulled together in an effective partnership.
 These objectives and priorities may be financial in nature, or matters of faith and belief, or matters of raising their children, or caring for their home, or getting along with the relatives, or matters of work and careers.
 It is these relative objectives and priorities that can be clarified and merged by regular caring communication.

 The last basic factor for a good marriage that I will mention is the gift of forgiveness.
 Since no human being is perfect and no husband or wife can be consistently caring, we all need to be forgiven from time to time for our unloving attitudes and actions.
 The active giving of forgiveness may be preceeded by the spouse’s expression of sorrow for his or her unloving attitude or action, but the words “I’m sorry” may not be offered.
 Nevertheless the gift of forgiveness can still be given.
 No caring husband or wife should let moments of anger or bitterness infect their relationship for a long time, even over night, when the tension can be relieved by this gift of forgiveness.